Asset Health gives status summary information at a glance, and allows you to investigate and address unhealthy assets.

 1. The Organisation must have Asset Health Enabled under functionality.
 Go to Admin > Organisations and edit the organisation you would like to enable Asset Health for.

 2. The user will need the ability to edit alerts and assets to set up Asset Health functions shown in the steps below.
-If they don't have access they can still view the Asset Health view provided it is active in the organisation as per (1).
+The user permissions in admin > users will need to reflect this.

 The asset health feature displays which devices are in an ‘alerted state’.
 The idea is that an asset is unhealthy when an alert is “on”.

 In this example, we are monitoring the temperature on a fleet of assets and want to know at a glance which are unhealthy.
 We have created two separate alerts for low and high thresholds.
 The device is “unhealthy” when the temperature is below 15 ֯C or above 26 ֯C.

 To set this up, the first step is to create the alerts.
 The alerts should be setup so that the asset is unhealthy when the alert is on.

 1. Edit or create an alert and tick “Is for health tracking”

 2. Choose the alert conditions so that it is “unhealthy when on”.
 Eg. When the temperature is below 15 ֯C.

 3. Add the asset you want to the alert.

 Now, we enable the asset for Asset Health Tracking: